Jbleezy/BO1-Reimagined/README.md

 * Fix Der Riese Nikolai viewhands for FG42
 * Use Sleepy when game crashes on map load
 * Remove zombie failsafe death print before release
-* Replace WaW weapon viewmodels in BO1 with their equivalents in WaW to see if their model is more correct
 * Try to use BO1 Thompson sprint and dive anims (need to be adjusted)
 * Find a way to be able to shoot through more than 3 zombies
 * Get weapons to not lose damage when going through surfaces (already have fix in gsc, try to add fix from weapon file)